Hans Ulrich Obrist: Serpentine Galleries, 2006–present

 In 2006, Serpentine Galleries director Julia Peyton-Jones appointed Obrist as her co-director of exhibitions and programs.
 Since Peyton-Jones left the organization in 2016, Obrist has worked alongside successive co-directors Yana Peel (2016–2019) and Bettina Korek (since 2019).

-In addition to his role as the Serpentine Galleries, Obrist has been the international programs advisor to the Garage Museum of Contemporary Art in Moscow (since 2018) and the artistic adviser to The Shed in New York (since 2018).
+In addition to his role at the Serpentine Galleries, Obrist has been the international programs advisor to the Garage Museum of Contemporary Art in Moscow (since 2018) and the artistic adviser to The Shed in New York (since 2018).

-While maintaining official curatorial positions, Obrist is also the co-founder of the Brutally Early Club in 2006, a discussion group open to all that meets at Starbucks in London, Berlin, New York and Paris at 6:30 a.m.
+While maintaining official curatorial positions, Obrist was also the co-founder of the Brutally Early Club in 2006, a discussion group open to all that met at Starbucks in London, Berlin, New York and Paris at 6:30 a.m.
 The club was created so that Obrist could fit in conversations with artists before spending the day at his desk.
-It has since been replaced with the OM3AM Club which meets in the middle of the night at different locations, like 24-hour motorway service stations.
-In 2007, Obrist co-curated Il Tempo del Postino with Philippe Parreno for the Manchester International Festival, also presented at Art Basel, 2009, organised by Fondation Beyeler and Theater Basel.
-In 2008 he curated Everstill at the Lorca House in Granada.
+It has since been replaced with the OM3AM Club which meets in the middle of the night at different locations such as 24-hour motorway service stations.

+In 2007, Obrist co-curated "Il Tempo del Postino" with Philippe Parreno for the Manchester International Festival.
+This was also presented at Art Basel in 2009, organised by Fondation Beyeler and Theater Basel.

+In 2008, Obrist curated Everstill at the Lorca House in Granada.

-In 2013, Obrist co-founded, with Simon Castets and Luc Saucier, the 89plus, an international, multi-platform research project with support from Google, conceived as a mapping of the "digitally native" generation of those born in or after 1989.
+In 2013, along with Simon Castets and Luc Saucier, Obrist co-founded the 89plus, an international, multi-platform research project with support from Google, conceived as a mapping of the "digitally native" generation of those born in or after 1989.

-Obrist also acts as non-executive artistic co-director and as a senior advisor to LUMA Arles, which was launched in 2013 by Maja Hoffmann.
+Obrist also acted as non-executive artistic co-director and as a senior advisor to LUMA Arles, which was launched in 2013 by Maja Hoffmann.

 In 2014, Obrist curated the Swiss Pavilion at the 14th International Architecture Biennale in Venice, where he presented Lucius Burckhardt and Cedric Price - A stroll through a fun palace; the building was designed by architects Herzog & de Meuron, and the program was developed with artists Liam Gillick, Philippe Parreno, Tino Sehgal and Dominique Gonzalez-Foerster.

-In 2022, Obrist organized a Jota Mombaça performance staged on San Giacomo in Paludo to kick off the construction of an arts space operated by the Fondazione Sandretto Re Rebaudengo.
+In 2022, Obrist organised a Jota Mombaça performance staged on San Giacomo in Paludo to kick off the construction of an arts space operated by the Fondazione Sandretto Re Rebaudengo.